alvarolpz011/csc2529h_project/downloading_specific_scenes_and_running_depthsplat_dl3dv.md

 ```

 > **Notes:**
+> If you start getting an error that says "Tried allocating 131000 GiB to Memory" or something similar when trying to run this, it is solved by redoing all the steps for some reason.
+Still don't know why.
 > * This uses one of the existing JSON indexes.
 It may be possible to create your own index if needed.
 For now it seems their premade indixes should work fine.
 > Changing to use more views and to generate more novel views by using `dl3dv_start_0_distance_100_ctx_12v_video.json` generates more new images but requires way more VRAM (more than 24GB)
 > * Adjust parameters like `dataset.view_sampler.index_path` and `output_dir` as required.